-This optional emphasis is recommended strongly for students enrolled in any of the above-listed interdisciplinary concentrations.
-Business emphasis students will be able to enroll in courses offered in the Eli Broad College of Business.
+This optional emphasis is recommended strongly for students enrolled in any of the above-listed majors.
+Business emphasis stu-dents will be able to enroll in courses offered in the Eli Broad College of Business.
 These courses provide a basic understanding of the forces and operations that shape and govern the character of contemporary business practice.

-The Business Emphasis can be a valuable supplement and/or complement to any of the interdisciplinary concentrations in the interdisciplinary studies in social science major.
-Therefore, credits earned in these courses may be applied to 3.a. and 3.b. above, if approved by the student's academic adviser.
+The Business Emphasis can be a valuable supplement and/or complement to any of the majors in the interdisciplinary studies in social science.
+Therefore, credits earned in these courses may be applied to 3. and 4. above, if approved by the student's academic advisor.